 Value per share is required to be decided by the promoters at the time of fixing the authorized capital, Authorized capital can be changed with the approval of majority Shareholders’ and often it requires a nod from the local regulatory authorities.

 Example and Journal Entry

-For example Unreal Ltd. a newly formed company foresee its long-term capital requirements to be 10,000,000 & it is hence decided as the total authorized capital of the company.
-This amount of 10,000,000 is called as Authorized Share Capital of the business.
+For example, Unreal Ltd. a newly formed company foresees its long-term capital requirements to be 10,000,000 & it is hence decided as the total authorized capital of the company.
+This amount of 10,000,000 is called Authorized Share Capital of the business.

 Authorized shares have not been issued to shareholders they simply define the maximum number of shares the company is allowed to issue.
 Hence, there shall not be any journal entry in the books of accounts.